Analysis | Ohio voters asked for fairness in redistricting. They didn’t get it.

-The court’s 4-3 ruling on the legislative maps found that the work of Ohio’s bipartisan redistricting commission amounted to partisan gerrymandering favoring Republicans, who just happen to control both the state House and Senate and the governor’s mansion.
+The 4-3 ruling on the legislative maps found that the work of Ohio’s bipartisan redistricting commission amounted to partisan gerrymandering favoring Republicans, who just happen to control both the state House and Senate and the governor’s mansion.

 A 4-3 ruling days later negated the congressional district map for the same reason, though those lines were the work of the state’s General Assembly, not the commission.
 “The evidence in these cases makes clear beyond all doubt that the General Assembly did not heed the clarion call sent by Ohio voters to stop political gerrymandering,” Justice Michael P. Donnelly wrote in the majority opinion.